WeRockStar/data-ai-bootcamp/11-gemini-code-assist-for-de/02_gemini_code_assist_prompt.md

 ### 2. Chat with you code after prompt is done
 ```
 Fix as the following
-- Add Schedule to interval to every monday,wenesday,friday 21:00
+- Add Schedule to interval to every hour at 21:00
 - DAG's owner to `gemini-code-assist`
 ```